 An interest area

-Understanding how we relate to each other – on the job, with our co-workers and bosses, and in our personal lives – is an important tool in achieving long-term goals.
-Through the Interpersonal Communication interest area, you learn how to listen, interpret body language, resolve conflicts, and how to relate to people from different cultures, genders, personalities, and backgrounds.
+Understanding how we relate to each other - on the job, in romantic relationships, among family members, and in various social interactions - is an important skill in today's society.
+Through the Interpersonal Communication interest area, you will learn how to effectively communicate, interpret facial expressions and body cues, resolve conflicts, and understand persuasion, in a variety of contexts.
+Furthermore, you will learn how to interact and relate to people from different cultures, genders, personalities, and backgrounds.

 Future careers, post-grad opportunities

 Communication skills are fundamental to any successful career.
-Many of our graduates go on to work in areas specific to facilitating communication or engaging in interactions with others, such as human resource management, labor relations, public relations, nonprofits, and conflict negotiation.
+Many of our graduates go on to work in areas specific to facilitating communication or engaging in interactions with others, such as human resource management, public relations, labor relations, and nonprofits.

 PASSIONATE ABOUT TEACHING